Anemometer Cups

 thingiverse

-This project was started to repair a broken anemometer cup of a Maplin WH1081 weather station.
-I think this also goes by other names such as a Watson W-8681, Elecsa AstroTouch 6975, Sparkfun SEN-08942 or ClimeMET CM2000 to name just a few.
-The plastic on the existing anemometer had become embrittled over time and so it was decided to print a new set of cups and the hub rather than try to print a cup repair part.
-It is possible, with care, to print the Wind Cups without support.
-I printed my parts using ABS but PETG may be better.
-PLA can be used but it might not be so durable in the long term, although it would be easy to just print new ones if required.
-The hub has been configured to take the existing 4mm cylindrical magnet and to fit on the 10mm bearing of the existing anemometer body.
-I made the hub slightly larger in diameter to make up for the slightly thicker skirt at the bottom of the hub that prevents water and dirt ingress.
-It seems to work OK but I could have made the skirt a bit higher without rubbing on the anemometer body.
-However, I did drill a small drain hole in the body as a precaution.
+This project was undertaken to repair a malfunctioning anemometer cup of a Maplin WH1081 weather station, which is also known by other names such as Watson W-8681, Elecsa AstroTouch 6975, Sparkfun SEN-08942 or ClimeMET CM2000 among several others.
+The plastic on the existing anemometer had become severely hardened over time and it was decided to print a new set of cups along with the hub instead of attempting to create a repair part for the cup.
+It is feasible to print the Wind Cups without support, requiring great care.
+The parts were printed using ABS, but PETG may be a better option.
+PLA can also be used, although it might not last as long in the long term, and new ones could be easily printed if needed.
+The hub has been designed to accommodate the existing 4mm cylindrical magnet and to fit snugly on the 10mm bearing of the anemometer body.
+The hub was made slightly larger in diameter to compensate for the thicker skirt at the bottom that prevents water and dirt from entering.
+It appears to be working correctly, but a bit more height could have been added to the skirt without causing any issues with the anemometer body.

 Download Model from thingiverse